-1.1.
-Overview of SGA Finance Structure and Goals: The financial branch of SGA is composed of the Vice President for Financial Affairs, the Budget and Finance Committee (B&F), and the SGA Accountant.
-These parties work in conjunction with the Office of Leadership Activities to maintain the flow of SGA accounts while upholding and executing the SGA Financial Policies and Procedures.
-The duties of the financial branch include: ensuring the continued financial success of SGA, providing assistance to those in need of financial policy and procedural explanation, ensuring that the SGA Financial Policies and Procedures are upheld and revised when necessary, and representing the financial interest of SGA and the Skidmore community in all matters.
+The purpose of this document is to define the financial policies and procedures of SGA.
+The Budget and Finance Committee, on behalf of the Student Senate and SGA Leadership, work cooperatively with the Office of Leadership Activities to maintain the SGA financial accounts, oversee all SGA and Student Activity Fee financial transactions, ensure that the SGA financial policies and procedures are followed, and review all amendments to the policies and procedures put forth in this document.

+Additionally, the duties of the financial branch include, but are not limited to: ensuring the continued financial success of SGA, providing assistance to those in need of financial policy and procedural explanation, ensuring the financial policies and procedures are revised when necessary, and representing the financial interest of SGA and the Skidmore community in all matters.